venmo/venmo.github.io/_posts/2014-05-21-ReactiveCocoa.md

 We've only scratched the surface of ReactiveCocoa, but hopefully we've given you a more concrete sense of the power of reactive programming.
 So go forth, compose signals, minimize state, and put away that spaghetti — let's make lasagna ;)

-If you're interested, you can check out the complete signup form [here](https://github.com/benzguo/ReactiveSignup).
+If you're interested, you can check out the complete example project [here](https://github.com/benzguo/ReactiveSignup).